wesinator/windows-dev-docs/uwp/ui-input/show-multiple-views.md

     To learn how to use AppWindow to show secondary windows in your app, see [Use AppWindow](app-window.md).

     > [!NOTE]
-    > AppWindow is currently in preview.
-This means you can submit apps that use AppWindow to the Store, but some platform and framework components are known to not work with AppWindow (see [Limitations](/uwp/api/windows.ui.windowmanagement.appwindow#limitations)).
+    > Some platform and framework components are known to not work with AppWindow (see [Limitations](/uwp/api/windows.ui.windowmanagement.appwindow#limitations)).
 - [DesktopWindowXamlSource](/uwp/api/windows.ui.xaml.hosting.desktopwindowxamlsource) (XAML Islands)

      UWP XAML content in a Win32 app (using HWND), also known as XAML Islands, is hosted in a DesktopWindowXamlSource.

-    For more info about XAML Islands, see [Using the UWP XAML hosting API in a desktop application](../../desktop/modernize/xaml-islands/using-the-xaml-hosting-api.md)
+    For more info about XAML Islands, see [Using the UWP XAML hosting API in a desktop application](/windows/apps/desktop/modernize/xaml-islands/using-the-xaml-hosting-api)

 ### Make code portable across windowing hosts